District 8 Jakarta: Ashta District 8

 Ashta District 8 (stylized in all caps) is the high-end shopping mall within District 8, officially opened on 11 November 2020.
 It is managed under ASG's subsidiary, Agung Sedayu Realestat Indonesia (ASRI).
 The anchor tenants of Ashta are Flix Cinema (an exclusive movie theater chain for ASRI-managed malls, including Mall of Indonesia), The Gourmet by Ranch Market, CS Fresh, and %Arabica café.

-Ashta District 8 is well known for its open-air top deck, featuring eco-friendly public space with astonishing view of the skyscrapers within District 8.
+Ashta District 8 is known for its open-air top deck, featuring eco-friendly public space with astonishing view of the skyscrapers within District 8.
 Many Jakartans flocked into the mall's top deck at dusk or night.